rsharrington/PythonDev/README.md

 # README

+Current as of:  5/15/2020
-Place to hold Python projects
+Place to hold Python projects that I am working on